SCHERINGEN/Bf6-Air-timers/README.md

 Timers to keep track of enemy air.

-Features:
-  Presets (maps & modes)
+Features; Presets (maps & modes), Voice commands (only works on desktop), TTS callouts
-  Voice commands
-  TTS callouts